talesbarreto/pull_request_coverage/README.md

 ```

 ### Running pull_request_coverage
-To check the PR's code, this packages needs a diff between the pull request and the target branch of the repository.
-The package reads the diff from the `STDIN` input.
+To check the PR's code, this packages needs a diff between its branch and the target one of the repository.
+The diff is read from the `STDIN` input.

 You can feed the STDIN using bash's `|` operator, like this:
 ```bash